phileo/Android-WizardPager/README.md

 -------
 * Made it easier to use in other projects by moving methods into the library from the example (inspired by pflammertsma's work)
 * Moved the example into its own project
 * Lowered the minimum API to 8 (Android Froyo) by rearranging some themes.
-Could possibly go even lower.
+Could possibly go even lower
 * Added a Fragment class (can't currently use Back to navigate wizard)
+* Added a DialogFragment class (can't currently use Back to navigate wizard)

 Usage
 -----

-Start by making a class that extends WizardActivity or WizardFragment, depending on your needs.
+Start by making a class that extends WizardActivity, WizardFragment or WizardDialogFragment depending on your needs.

 ```java
 public class ActivityExample extends WizardActivity {